 - Finally, go around all the edges, pulling them taut as you add tacks or staples about every half inch.

-The reasons I didn’t use foam is that foam wasn’t used in the original cat tree; and, unlike us humans, cats are quite comfy on a solid surface.
-Albeit as most cat owners know when they discover their clothes all covered in fur, cats do love sleeping on soft fabric.
+The reasons I didn’t use foam is that foam wasn’t used in the original cat tree, and, unlike us humans, cats are quite comfy on a firm surface.
+Albeit, as most cat owners know when they discover their clothes all covered in fur, cats do love sleeping on soft fabric.

 So whether you use foam or not is optional, but if you do decide to use it I would recommend 1/4 inch foam.

 With all the platforms and the main base upholstered, it was time to fit the support post to the main base, and to start reassembling the tree as follows:

 - Secure the support post to the base with long screws, screwed into the post from the underside of the base.

 - Slide the first rope tube down the support post.